taroken6/conveyor/docs/schema.rst

           fieldName: "" #Name of the field, used as the key in fields dictionary
           displayName: "" #Provides how the field should be displayed or function that calculates displayName
+          fieldHelpText: "" #Text to display under the field when it is being edited
           detailAttribute: boolean #Determines whether or not a field should display in the attribute or table section of a detail page
           type:  "" #When type is a string it provides the type of a simple type such as string, int, or date OR